WHS-PRO-015 Field Trip Procedure

 - Treating all reports or complaints on matters affecting the health and safety of participants seriously and taking immediate action to resolve or escalate the matter;

-- Being aware of the University’s incident management, notification and reporting requirements;
+- Being aware of and using the University’s incident management, notification and reporting requirements;

 - Advising all participants to review JCU insurance coverage to enable them to make an informed decision on any additional insurance requirements;